LGBTQ Romantic Itinerary

 With its laid-back attitude and accepting culture, New Orleans is one of the best destinations for LGBTQ+ couples to fall in love or keep that fire alive.
-Picnic under hundred-year-old oaks, stroll through gardens, enjoy a dinner under the stars, experience vibrant nightlife, and much more with our LGBTQ+ Romantic Itinerary.
+Picnic under hundred-year-old oaks, stroll through gardens, enjoy a dinner under the stars, and experience vibrant nightlife with our LGBTQ+ Romantic Itinerary.

 Stroll Through the Sculpture Garden

 Located in New Orleans City Park, the Sydney & Walda Besthoff Sculpture Garden is a treasure.
 The expansive and beautifully landscaped space features more than 90 sculptures situated amongst meandering footpaths, pedestrian bridges, reflecting lagoons, and mix of Spanish moss-laden 200-year-old live oaks, mature pines, magnolias, and camellias.
+The garden is free to enter.
 A leisurely stroll through the garden is the perfect date whether it’s a new relationship or you’ve been together for decades.
-Also located within the park is the Botanical Garden, which includes more than 2,000 varieties of plants from around the world.
+Also located within City Park is the Botanical Garden, which includes more than 2,000 varieties of plants from around the world.

 Rebecca Todd